 There are a lot of places in the world where a native English speaker can choose to move in order to teach English abroad.
-Taiwan Taiwan has the reputation for being one of the better places.
+Taiwan has the reputation for being one of the better places.

 One of the biggest reasons for that is the salary earned vs. living expenses.
 That differential is definitely a major benefit.

 There are many great places around the world to teach English, but not all of them pay well.
 When I first started researching teaching English abroad, I knew I needed to find a place where I could make enough money to at least cover all my expenses.

 As we’ve written about in previous posts, you can definitely make enough money in Taiwan to cover your expenses and also save money if that’s your goal.
 I thought it would be helpful if I laid out my expenses so that you can see approximately how much it costs to live here.

 Before reading the below it’s important to note that these are my average expenses and they range each month (i.e. the power bill only comes every two months).
 Additionally, everyone has a different lifestyle so you could spend considerably more or less on all of these things.
 Also, your share of utilities will of course depend on how many people live in your apartment.